porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

         Make yourself firm with and design for every possible <strong>input device</strong> like keyboard, touch and screen reader.
       </p-text-list-item>
       <p-text-list-item>
-        <strong>Structure your designs</strong> in a logical way and split main page and content areas into smaller parts and name them accordingly (to the HTML specifications), like <strong>header, main, footer, nav, section, article, etc.</strong>.
+        <strong>Logically structure your designs</strong> and split the main page and content areas into smaller parts and name them accordingly (to the HTML specifications), like <strong>header, main, footer, nav, section, article, etc</strong>.
       </p-text-list-item>
       <p-text-list-item>
-        Always test your designs against possible <strong>contrast issues</strong> which might affect people with low vision.
+        Always test your designs against possible <strong>contrast issues</strong> that might affect people with low vision.
       </p-text-list-item>
       <p-text-list-item>
         Always provide <strong>visual support for certain states (like focus, hover, active, etc.)</strong> of trigger elements if available (e.g. links, buttons, forms, etc.).